CharanMN7/Personal-Portfolio-Page/README.md

 # Personal Portfolio Page

 I built this as a submission for my Responsive Web Design course on freeCodeCamp.
-This is the first portfoilio page I've built.
-I put in some of my projects and a few programming languages I'm a confident coding in, in this page.
+This is the first portfolio page I've built.
+I put some of my projects and a few programming languages I'm confident coding in on this page.
 Visit it [here](https://charanmn7.github.io/Personal-Portfolio-Page/).

 ## Table Of Contents 📖